 - A. Submit printed schedule on AIA Form G703 Continuation Sheet for G702.
 Contractor's standard form or electronic media printout will be considered as alternatives. - B. Submit Schedule of Values in duplicate within 15 days after the date of issuance of Notice to Proceed.
-Failure to submit within specified time period will constitute Default of Contract. - C. Utilize Table of Contents of these Specifications and any addenda as the basis of the Schedule of Values.
+Failure to submit within specified time period will constitute Default of Contract. - C. Utilize Schedule of Values from Section 00 41 00.
 Identify each line item with number and title of specification Section.
 Identify General Conditions, bonds and insurance. - D. Include separate line item for the amount of each Allowance and Alternate Specified in this section.
 For unit cost Allowances, identify quantities taken from Contract Documents multiplied by unit cost to achieve total for each item. - E. Revise schedule to list approved Change Orders, with each Application for Payment.